roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Who cares?
 I don't give a fuck that you're married.
 And clearly, you're body doesn't care either.
 Look at yourself.
 You are positively throbbing.
 Trust me, I feel it."
 Audrey giggled.
 "Look around, baby."
 Audrey commanded.
 Derek looked across the floor of the club, and although no one was blatantly staring at them, it was clear a lot of people were definitely paying attention.
 "Look at all the women, Derek.
 Look at them.
 They are so beautiful.
 Sure, some are old.
 Some are young, but any one of them would have sex with you.
 And sure, you can try to escape from me and go back to your precious wifey, but there are so many women here ready to swoop in for the kill.
 So, even if you say no to me, do you think you will be able to say no to all of them.
 I don't think you have it in you.
 Face it, baby, the second you walked in here, you resigned yourself to your destiny.
 Derek, you will be fucking another woman by the end of the night.
 No doubt.
 You will be pounding some pussy tonight, and it won't be your wife's.
 So, the only choice you have right now isn't whether or not you will be fucking someone.
 The question is who?
 It can be some faceless stranger you don't know.
 Or it could be the woman you've been making out with.
 The one you've been dry- humping.
 Eye fucking.
 Whose ass you've been groping.
 The one who can provide you a bright future.
 So you have to choose baby.
 You have to decide."

  Audrey reached into her cleavage and retrieved a key card.
-Report_Story #3